SFarbolin/quartz/content/solstice-fires.md

 We finally ripped out a large section of the rotten old pink fence, and so the pink slats featured heavily in this burn.
 Some of the attendees really took to painting lots of fun details on this one.
 Another person brought a handful of ground spinning fireworks, so we tossed those in!
 It was definitely the most colorful effigy so far, both before and after setting alight.

-The main structure of this one was formed by 2 extra large pallets connected by a pair of 2x4s to form a large H. Only one framing nail went in at each connection, yet this core structure lasted until almost everything else had burned.
+The main structure of this one was formed by 2 extra large pallets connected by a pair of 2x4s to form a large 'H'.
+Only one framing nail went in at each connection, yet this core structure lasted until almost everything else had burned.
 Atop the 2x4s was a white cabinet that a neighbor put out for free many months ago.
 I grabbed it, thinking I would use it in the shop, but instead, it just sat around taking up space.
 I figured it would make the perfect receptacle for attendees' "sacrifices", so into the fire it went!

 With the extra long beam that the head is mounted on plus the "antlers", this is the tallest of the effigies so far.
 I'd estimate it to be about 20ft/6m from ground to the tallest twig.
 Those pallets were about 4ft x 6ft, so the head is probably about 12ft up.